neoclide/coc.nvim/issue.md

 ─── src/handler/inline.ts:269-269 ───
-[maintainability · low] The `as any` cast discards type safety for the eval result.
+✅ resolved — eval result typed as a strict tuple [maintainability · low] The `as any` cast discards type safety for the eval result.
 Consider typing the tuple explicitly (as done in `src/handler/highlights.ts` and `src/handler/index.ts`), e.g. `as [string, number, [number, number], number]`, so `pos[0]`/`pos[1]` and `mode`/`nr` are statically